-[If you are submitting the application from within Japan]
+[ If you are submitting the application from within Japan ]

-Prepare a commercially available kakugata 2 envelope (24 cm (W) x 33.2 cm (H) x 33.2 cm (W x H), which can hold an A4 size document without being folded).
-Attach the address label printed out during the Internet application procedure to the front of the envelope, affix the necessary stamps, enclose all the required documents, and send them by simplified registered mail or express mail so that they arrive by the end of the application period.
-Applications arriving after the application period will not be accepted.
+Prepare a commercially available "No. 2" square envelope (24 cm (W) x 33.2 cm (H) x 33.2 cm (W x H), which can hold an A4 size document without being folded) and clearly mark it with "Hiroshima University Graduate School of Humanities and Social Sciences Application Documents Enclosed."
+Affix the required postage for mailing, and send it by simplified registered mail so that it arrives within the application period.

-[If you are applying from outside Japan]
+[ If you are applying from outside Japan ]